Kwashiorkor is a form of malnutrition that occurs when there is not enough protein in the diet.

 - Swelling (edema)

 Calories are given first in the form of carbohydrates, simple sugars, and fats.
 Proteins are started after other sources of calories have already provided energy.
-Vitamin and mineral supplements are essential.
+Vitamin and mineral supplements will be given.

 When to Contact a Medical Professional